EPend/Blog/README.md

 # Blog entries
-each .md document is a new blog entry detailing what I did that week.
+Each markdown document is a new blog entry detailing what I did that week.